Human Eye Conditions

-The purpose of this section is to provide some background on eye conditions that can lead to vision loss and eye removal.
+The purpose of this section is to provide some background on human eye conditions that can lead to vision loss and eye removal.
 The journey that leads one to our office is often not a pleasant one.
 We feel quite privileged to be involved in the restoration and "return to normalcy" of our patients.
 We hope this information will be helpful.
 The various sections we cover are:

 - The choroid, which carries blood vessels, is the inner coat between the sclera and the retina.